ibm-cloud-docs/Cloudant/offerings/learning-center.md

 The Reducer is `_sum` so that the `VALUE` is totaled for matching keys (for example, orders on the same date).

-Here's what defining a MapReduce looks like in the {{site.data.keyword.cloudant_short_notm}} dashboard.
+See what defining a MapReduce looks like in the {{site.data.keyword.cloudant_short_notm}} Dashboard.

 When the MapReduce view is built, it can be queried to see each `KEY-VALUE` pair stored in the index.

 Or, if the reducer is switched on, the result set can be grouped by the value of each key.
-Here we are totalizing each day's sales.
+In this case, we are totalizing each day's sales.

 The view can be queried for individual keys (for example, sales on a specific date), all keys, or a range of keys (for example, between two dates).

 MapReduce views are built asynchronously and can take some time to be ready for large data sets.

-Here's some tips:
+See some tips:

 Use logic in your JavaScript to include only data that makes sense, for example, totalize only completed orders.
 Indexed keys don't have to be strings.
 A common pattern is to use array keys, for example, an array of year, month, day.
 These index keys allow query-time grouping by elements in the array.
 For example, you can group orders by year, orders by year and month, orders by year and month and day.
 Great for summary reports that allow the user to drill down into the detail.